Manoui/website/README.md

 * Oihana: topic extraction, figures, notebook

 # What did we learn?
 We really enjoyed working on the project, which was fun and motivating till the end.
 We discovered a lot of different tools to play around with the dataset we had, and there are still some possibilities that we didn't explored.
 We were a bit disappointed not to find some groundbreaking info about what makes a famous quote, but we guess that's what ADA is about.
-Anyway, it teached us an important lesson: it is not really the quote which makes you famous but what you makes of it.
+Anyway, it teached us an important lesson: it is not really the quote which makes you famous but what you make out of it.